autechjobs/website/src/pages/blog/side-project-helps-to-land-tech-job-in-australia.md

 ## **Arpan KC**, *Junior Fullstack developer, A2B Australia, Sydney, AU*

 Growing up in Kathmandu, Nepal from humble beginnings, Arpan recalls not being particularly good at anything and being an introvert.
 “I went to a government school in my early years and later joined boarding school.
-Somewhere between grade 8 and grade 10, I figured that I wanted to be a “professional programmer\*\*”\*\* whatever that meant to me at that time.
+Somewhere between grade 8 and grade 10, I figured that I wanted to be a “professional programmer" whatever that meant to me at that time.
 That is one reason why I believe I’m very lucky (to know early in my life what I wanted to do).
 From then on, this goal was always at the back of my mind and has guided every major decision until now.”

 ### Initial challenges during the job search process:

-After his fair share of working at a local cafe and at the customer service department at the Woolsworth Supermarket, Arpan was zoning in on finding a tech job that suited his skills.
+After a fair share of working at the local cafe and at the customer service department of a popular supermarket, Arpan began zoning in on finding a tech job that suited his skills.

 Some challenges I faced:

 *   I was rejected multiple times because of my visa status (I’m on a Temporary Residence Visa), Later I added my visa status on my resume, that way recruiters/managers know early on.
 I think that helped.

-*   My lack of knowledge of how software engineers collaborated in teams (what tools they used, how they used them etc).
+*   Lack of knowledge on how software engineers collaborated in teams (what tools they used, how they used them etc).
 These are the things that demonstrate you’re a professional in an interview in my opinion.

 *   The interview process seemed very daunting, and like most engineers, I suffer from what they call ‘imposter syndrome’.
 So I did not apply to as many places as I should have.

 ### How AUtechjobs(ATJ) happened to him

 Arpan began approaching professionals to review his resume and stumbled upon ATJ by accident.
-He had approached one of the team members contributing to ATJ. to review his resume.
+He had approached one of the team members contributing to ATJ to review his resume.
 “I’d read his blog posts many times floating around LinkedIn.
-I had no doubt about his knowledge of the industry and he was truly a professional that a wannabe developer like me could hope to be.
+I had no doubt about his knowledge of the industry and that he was someone that a wannabe developer like me could hope to be.
 When I was approached with a project like ATJ, I said yes straight away because I knew this was an opportunity for rapid growth” he remembers.

 ### Landing a job as a Junior Fullstack developer

-Six months down the line, Arpan successfully landed a role in [A2B Australia](https://www.a2baustralia.com/) where he currently works.
+After working at ATJ as a volunteer for six months, Arpan successfully landed a role in [A2B Australia](https://www.a2baustralia.com/) where he currently works.
 Having a side project to fall back on has been helpful to him not just to land a job but also for numerous other reasons.
 He lists some ways in which ATJ helped him grow.

-Aside from being able to put this on my resume, my experience at ATJ taught me:
+Aside from being able to put this on my resume, the experience at ATJ taught me:

 *   How to collaborate in a team ( the tools and methodology): Eg, I finally learned how to use Github properly, worked with a Kanban board (with other people), learned to communicate effectively in a team.
-These are the things that you do in commercial settings and this gave me something to talk about in interviews.
+These are the things that you do in commercial settings and this gave me something substantial to talk about in my interviews.

 *   Experience with Cloud services(GCP), also helped.